adc-trust-ai/trust-free/MANUAL.md

   - `CV: {'Pro', 'standard', 'none'}, default="Pro"`

     Cross-validation (CV) method desired to tune tree depth.
-    "Pro" stands for progressive cross-validation, which means that bad candidate depths are progressively dropped, which speeds up CV (quadratically).
+    "Pro" stands for progressive cross-validation, which means that less promissing candidate depths are progressively dropped, which speeds up CV (quadratically).
   - `n_folds: int, default="auto"`

     Number of CV folds in standard CV.
 The default option sets either 5 or 10 if a smaller sample size relative to dimensionality.